InternetHealthReport/ihr-api/README.md

 ### 1. Clone the Repository

-### 2. Modify the `.env` File
+### 2. Create a `.env` File

-In the project root directory, modify the `.env` file to define your specific database connection string.
+In the project root directory, create a new `.env` file to define your specific database connection string.

 `.env` content: